My Dinner

 5. The onions in the frying pan being fried

 3. Lightly grease a large bowl with oil or use nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
-Cover the bowl with aluminium foil, plastic wrap, or a clean kitchen towel.
+Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 45 minutes.

-4. In the meantime we can start with the onion topping.
+4. In the meantime, we can start with the onion topping.
 Peel the onions and chop them into thin rings.
 Cube the bacon.

 Zwiebelkuchen Recipe Steps 1. the egg and sour cream are being mixed together with a spoon.
 2 The sour cream mixture and the onions are being combined in a frying pan.
 3. A rolling pin is rolling out the dough.
 4. The onion filling is added onto the dough.
 A spoon is evening it out.

-2. Preheat the oven to 200°C/ 392°F. Either grease the baking tray with somebutter or line it with baking parchment.
+2. Preheat the oven to 200°C/ 392°F. Either grease the baking tray with some butter or line it with baking parchment.

 Recipe Variations:

 • Use a different cake tin.
-Instead of a baking tray use a 10 inch round cake tin.
+Instead of a baking tray use a 10-inch round cake tin.

-• Use shop bought pizza dough or puff pastry as your base.
+• Use shop-bought pizza dough or puff pastry as your base.
 If you need to save time, this is an effective shortcut to take.

 How to serve Zwiebelkuchen